lchenglin29/Oksana_OpenSource/README/README_en.md

 # Introduction
 This is the **AI Discord chatbot I started building since high school**
-In order to create my learning portfolio, I’ve organized the code and configured it to make it easier for everyone to use.
+In order to create my learning portfolio, I’ve organized the code and make it easier for everyone to use.

 As for the **original repository (Oksana_dev)**, the code was a bit messy, so **I’ve made it private**.
 However, if there are any major updates, I will likely update this repository too, so no worries!